The Wisconsin State Fair – Families and friends alike look forward to these 11 days of summer all year long.

 Kohl’s Activity Zone

 The Kohl’s Activity Zone is just full of enjoyable and interactive activities that are perfect for families.
-By popular demand, this area will open an hour earlier this year, at 9 am, and will close at 5 pm daily.
+A real crowd favorite, this area opens at 9 am, and will close at 5 pm daily.
 You can find it on South Grandstand Avenue.